lmfit/lmfit-py/doc/parameters.rst

    :type expr: ``None`` or string

 Each of these inputs is turned into an attribute of the same name.
-As above, one hands a dictionary of Parameters to the fitting routines.
-The name for the Parameter will be set to be consistent

 After a fit, a Parameter for a fitted variable (ie with vary = ``True``) will have the :attr:`value` attribute holding the best-fit value, and may